Ronmi/react-boilerplate/README.md

 # Special notes

-- This config transpiles your ts codes twice: using `ts-loader` and `babel`.
+- `async`/`await` in typescript needs es2015 target, so this config transpiles your ts codes twice using `ts-loader` and `babel`.
 If you are not going to use `async`/`await`, you can remove `babel` in webpack config and change target to `es5` in `tsconfig.json`.
 This will greatly speed up your compiling.
-- Since `phantomjs` does not support es2015, it is essential to transpile the codes transpiled by `tsc` with `babel`, which is the default setting in this test environment.
-- `babel-polyfill` is the default es5/es6 polyfilling tool.
-Change it to fit your need.
+- `babel-polyfill` is the default es5/es6 polyfilling tool, mostly for genertor.
+If you don't need `async`/`await` and changed target to `es5`, you may want to use `es5-shim` and `es6-shim` instead, which can reduce the size of packed js.
-- You have to install `react` and `react-dom` packages on your own.
+- For existing project, you have to install `react` and `react-dom` packages on your own.
-- You may want to add `coverage` and `build` in your `.gitignore`.
+- For existing project, you may want to add `public/js`, `coverage` and `build` in your `.gitignore`.

 # Tips of success

 - When introducing new node modules to the project, use `-S` (`--save`) for external dependency (like jquery), `-D` for others.
 Webpack will read your `package.json` and pack external dependencies into `vendor.js`.
 - In most cases, you'll find it easier to use global typings for external dependencies.
 - Use `async`/`await` only for replacing `.then(...).then(..)`.
-- Always test your codes. `npm run test:w` will be your best friend.
+- Always test your code. `npm run test:w` will be your best friend.